Nautobot Workshop Blog Series - Part 4 Building ContainerLab topology from the Nautobot Inventory

 Conclusion

-With Part 4 complete, we’ve successfully automated the generation of a fully connected Containerlab topology using Nautobot as the dynamic source of truth.
-By leveraging GraphQL, Ansible, and Jinja2, we’ve demonstrated how to extract structured device and interface data directly from Nautobot and translate it into a deployable lab environment—bridging the gap between inventory and infrastructure.
+With Part 4 complete, weโve successfully automated the generation of a fully connected Containerlab topology using Nautobot as the dynamic source of truth.
+By leveraging GraphQL, Ansible, and Jinja2, weโve demonstrated how to extract structured device and interface data directly from Nautobot and translate it into a deployable lab environmentโbridging the gap between inventory and infrastructure.
 This approach not only accelerates lab provisioning but ensures consistency and accuracy across virtual topologies.
-In the next post, we’ll take it a step further by pushing validated configurations to devices and exploring configuration compliance with Nautobot’s Golden Config plugin.
+In the next post, weโll take it a step further by using Ansible dynamic inventory to create configurations and push them to devices.
 Stay tuned as we continue building a production-grade automated lab workflow.